Trump DOJ settles lawsuits over Tea Party targeting by Obama IRS

 While the IRS did not immediately respond to Fox News’ request for comment, court documents show that the agency did offer an apology.

-“The IRS admits that its treatment of Plaintiffs during the tax-exempt determination process, including screening their applications based on their names or policy positions, subjecting those applications to heightened scrutiny and inordinate delays, and demanding some Plaintiffs’ information that TITA determined was unnecessary to the agency’s determination of their tax-exempt status, was wrong,” the IRS said in court documents.
+“The IRS admits that its treatment of Plaintiffs during the tax-exempt determination process, including screening their applications based on their names or policy positions, subjecting those applications to heightened scrutiny and inordinate delays, and demanding some Plaintiffs’ information that TIGTA determined was unnecessary to the agency’s determination of their tax-exempt status, was wrong,” the IRS said in court documents.
 “For such treatment, the IRS expresses its sincere apology.”

 The Justice Department’s settlement would pay the claims of each of the over 400 groups in the case.
 The attorneys for the groups said it was “a great day for the First Amendment,” but noted that day “was too long in coming.”

 “The Government’s generous settlement with the Class Plaintiffs fully vindicates their claims that the IRS targeted Tea Party and conservative groups based on their viewpoint,” lead counsel for the conservative groups, Eddie Greim, told Fox News in an email.
-“However, like Lois Lerner’s stated apology back in 2013, any recent so-called “apology” by the IRS has little value.
+“However, like Lois Lerner’s stated apology back in 2013, any recent so-called 'apology' by the IRS has little value.
 That is because the Service continues to suggest that its targeting was really just ‘mismanagement.’”

 Greim added: “This story was dismantled in our case.
 For taxpayers to be truly confident that the IRS has changed, it needs to be truthful about its past abuse of power.”